Overview

 - Perplexity for product, safety, warning, interaction, and source-context enrichment.

-These providers receive only the information needed for the app features they support.
+These providers receive only the information needed for the services they support.

 Your choices